SteveHodge/assistantdm/readme.txt

 Game system things to implement:
   (in progress) Size - mostly done. just ui and xml for characters?
   (in progress) Race - monster advancement is done. still need to do character race features etc.
-  (in progress) Feats - better UI support for targetted feats, implement weapon and armor proficiencies (in progress) Grapple modifier - done?
+  (in progress) Feats - better UI support for targeted feats, implement weapon and armor proficiencies (in progress) Grapple modifier - done?
   Ability score checks
   (in progress) Class levels - negative levels